VMS* Tribute Page

 [Transfert from your Dreamcast to VMS]

-After Fat Rain and Swampy (when everyone was yelling 'Swampy!!' with a supposed frog voice), I thought about organizing a contest in the studio to find stupid names for the little games.
+After Fat Rain and Swampy (when everyone was yelling 'Swampy!!' due to a certain requirement), I thought about organizing a contest in the studio to find stupid names for the little games.
 And someone suggested Glucky Land which really pleased me.
 Eventually, it was renamed to Glucky Laby, since this game takes place in a labyrinth, and land wouldn't mean anything.
 As if Glucky meant anything anyway.
 It is a simple labyrinth game.
-The game actually uses a nice 3-D view - I got this idea from Phantasy Star on Master System - which may or not be impressive on a VMS, as it is a bit animated.
+The game actually uses a nice animated 3-D view - I got this idea from Phantasy Star on Master System - which could feel impressive on a VMS when moving.
 The game itself, as you would expect from a labyrinth game, gets pretty boring.
 I'm afraid it is not even finished, so you won't be able to get past level 5 or 6.
 But you probably want to give this one a try.

 The games are free for download and distribution.